Douglas Bader: Phoney War

 In January 1940, Bader was posted to No. 19 Squadron based at RAF Duxford near Cambridge, where, at 29, he was older than most of his fellow pilots.
 Squadron Leader Geoffrey Stephenson, a close friend from his Cranwell days, was the commanding officer, and it was here that Bader got his first glimpse of a Spitfire.
-It was thought that Bader's success as a fighter pilot was partly because of his having no legs; pilots pulling high g-forces in combat turns often blacked out as the flow of blood from the brain drained to the lower parts of the body, especially the legs.
-As Bader had no legs he could remain conscious longer, and thus had an advantage over opponents with legs.
+It was thought that Bader's success as a fighter pilot was partly because of his having no lower legs; pilots pulling high g-forces in combat turns often blacked out as the flow of blood from the brain drained to the lower parts of the body, especially the legs.
+With no lower legs he could remain conscious longer, and thus had an advantage over opponents.

 Between February and May 1940 Bader practised formation flying and air tactics, as well as undertaking patrols over convoys out at sea.
 Bader found opposition to his ideas about aerial combat.
 He favoured using the sun and altitude to ambush the enemy, but the RAF did not share his opinions.
 Official orders/doctrine dictated that pilots should fly line-astern and attack singly.
 Despite this being at odds with his preferred tactics, Bader obeyed orders, and his skill saw him rapidly promoted to section leader.

 During this time, Bader crashed a Spitfire on take-off.
 He had forgotten to switch the propeller pitch from coarse to fine, resulting in the aircraft careering down the runway at 80 mph before crashing.
 Despite a head wound, Bader got into another Spitfire for a second attempt.
 On the way to his room after the flight, he thought he had injured himself as he found it difficult to walk.
 He soon discovered that his artificial legs had been buckled from having been forced beneath the rudder pedals during the crash.
 He realised that if he had not lost his legs previously, he would have definitely lost them this time.
 Bader was subsequently promoted from flying officer to flight lieutenant, and appointed as a flight commander of No. 222 Squadron RAF.